ICRAR/ngas/doc/install.rst

  fab hl.docker_image

-This will generate an image called ``ngas:latest`` based on CentOS 7.
+This will generate an image called ``icrar/ngas:latest`` based on CentOS 7.
 When started, the container by default will run the NGAS server.
+The NGAS server will look for a configuration file under ``/home/ngas/NGAS/cfg/ngamsServer.conf``, which by default needs to be provided via volume mapping.

 .. include:: docker_image_desc.rst